Planning a Live Stream

 There are various options to consider when planning the audio and sound mix for the event.

-If there’s already provision for a mixing desk at the venue that’s operated by part of your team or subcontractor, we could take a sound feed directly from the desk to supply the audio from the live stream.
+If there’s already provision for a mixing desk at the venue that’s operated by part of your team or subcontractor, we may be able to take a sound feed directly from the desk to supply the audio from the live stream.

-Our preferred method is to supply our own sound technician, mixing desk and microphones – specifically for capturing audio for the live stream.
+Our preferred method is to supply our own sound technician, mixing desk and microphones – specifically for capturing audio for the live stream, rather than piggy-backing from a Front of House mix.

 Graphics / Presentations